1982 Detroit Lions season

 The 1982 Detroit Lions season was the 53rd season in franchise history.
 An NFL players strike shortened the regular season to nine games.

 The NFL changed the playoff format due to the strike to allow the top eight teams in each conference to qualify.
 Because of this, the Lions qualified for their first postseason appearance since 1970, becoming one of only four teams to ever qualify for the playoffs despite having a losing record.
 The Lions and the 1982 Cleveland Browns are the only two teams with a losing record to qualify as wildcards.

 The Lions lost to the Washington Redskins at RFK Stadium in the first round of the playoffs.

 It would not be until 2010 when the Seattle Seahawks became the third team with a losing record to qualify for the playoffs (7–9), the first to do so in a 16-game season and the first to win a division title with a losing record.

 The Carolina Panthers in 2014 (7–8–1) and Washington in 2020 (7–9) have subsequently won their divisions and made the postseason with losing records.
+After the season, Ken Callicutt retired.